 sequential testing strategies, which include the performance of validated and accepted

-in vitro or ex vivo tests for corrosion/irritation.The albino rabbit is the preferable
+in vitro or ex vivo tests for corrosion/irritation.

-area of skin (approximately 6cm²) of an experimental
+is applied in a single dose to a small area of skin (approximately 6cm²) of an experimental

 animal; untreated skin areas of the test animal serve as the control.
 The exposure

 period is 4 hours.
 Residual test substance should then be removed.
 The dose is 0.5ml

 (liquid) or 0.5g (solid) applied to the test site.
 The method consists of two tests:

 the initial test and the confirmatory test (used only if a corrosive effect is not

 observed in the initial test).
 All animals should be examined for signs of erythema

 and oedema during 14 days.
 The dermal irritation scores should be evaluated in conjunction

 with the nature and severity of lesions, and their reversibility or lack of reversibility.
-When responses

-considered an irritant.
+should be considered an irritant.

 Published on July 28, 2015Also available in: French